 Born in the Dominican Republic, Albert Pujols is considered by many to be the most consistent performing Major League Baseball players of all time.
 The player began his career in 2001 with the Cardinals, and has been selected for All-Star a total of nine times and was named National League MVP three times.
 During his time with the Cardinals, he was earning around $14 million, although since moving to his new team the Angels, he reportedly makes $26 million, along with $7 million in endorsements.

 Miguel Cabrera has had a career fraught with ups and downs, with his breakthrough game only coming in 2000 during his time with the Gulf Coast League.
 A few years later at the age of 20, he started catching the attention of bigger clubs, and it didn’t take long before he was earning big money thanks to a $152 million contract that he signed with the Detroit Tigers.
-It’s believed that Cabrera finished his career with a total net worth of well over $110 million, money that most people could only see from winning big at online casinos in Singapore.
+It’s believed that Cabrera finished his career with a total net worth of well over $110 million, money that most people could only see from winning big at Online Casinos Singapore.

 Born in New Jersey and attending New York Yankee games as a young boy, he decided to become a minor league player once he finished high school in 1996.
 From there, he worked hard to win Rookie of the Year and World Series some years later, and would eventually work for the Yankee teams that won the Series in 1996, 1998, 1999, 2000, and then again in 2009.
 Along with his huge endorsement deals, Jeter has made an incredible amount of money playing for his team, and his net worth is estimated to be around $185 million in total.